katemyer/ADA-Jumpstart/general/prepnotes_js.md

 Use Support system, ask for help
 Learning Styles and Strategies, on NC State University Adapting lectures to students learnings styles

-02 Program Solving
+##02 Program Solving

-Algorithms:
+-Algorithms:
 Input: initial state with input values
 Output: results using input values
 Finiteness: start and stop, includes time limits
 Definiteness: precise and unambiguous # of iterations
 Effectiveness: sufficiently simple

-Optional reading: What’s a good test case?
+-Optional reading: What’s a good test case?
 Ability to test and retest but shows improvement for developers by finding bugs, helps companies max shipments, establishes low risks for lawsuits and errors, finds defects.
 Results from test cases should be powerful, yield significant findings thus more credible, representative and informative

-Watch the Driverless Car Hits the Street - Not People (2008) and think about why writing instructions for computers might be different than writing instructions for humans.
+-Watch the Driverless Car Hits the Street - Not People (2008) and think about why writing instructions for computers might be different than writing instructions for humans.
 Autonomous driving for computers lacks emotion which affects human driving.
 We don’t have to take into account mood, sleep, stress, life events that distract from driving.
 In computers, it can be more straightfoward.
 Inputs and outputs are more black and white.
 Robots don’t think like humans nor do they function like humans.
 Everything has to be programmed.

-Then watch The 2015 DARPA Robotics Challenge Finals (2015), a more recent video and think about what the computer scientists writing code for these robots have to think about.
+-Then watch The 2015 DARPA Robotics Challenge Finals (2015), a more recent video and think about what the computer scientists writing code for these robots have to think about.
 What inputs do they have?
 What is their intended output?
 How are their algorithms considered Definite, Effective, and Finite?
 Input: dirt road, valve, doors, use a drill, stairs
 Output: turn value, open door,
 Algorithm: don’t fall over, keep balance.